Keboo/NosePlug/docs/Getting-started.md

 ## Properties

-To intercept a method simply use the `Property` method on a `Nasal` instance.
+To intercept a method simply use the `Property` method on the `Nasal` class.
 The `IPropertyPlug<T>` instance that can be used to specify delegates to be invoked instead of the getter and/or setter methods for the property.
 To intercept the getter use the `Returns` method.

 ```C#
 public class HasPublicProperty